IraEmu/IraEmu/README.md

 - 👋 Hi, I’m Ira
-- 🌱 I’m currently learning Python and SQL
+- 🌱 Python and SQL
 - 📫 How to reach me: irina.emukhvari@gmail.com

 <!---